Futuregus/CHOP/README.md

 > *Slice your code into clean, readable chunks—like a pro.*

 CHOP is a custom VS Code snippet pack designed to help you keep your code beautifully structured and **visually readable**.
-It brings class, function, and group headers into your workflow with minimal effort and maximum style.
+It brings class, method, and group headers into your workflow with minimal effort and maximum style.

 ---